translate/pootle/docs/server/installation.rst

 Software requirements
 ^^^^^^^^^^^^^^^^^^^^^

+**Python 2.7 is required**.
+2.6 won't work, and 3.x is not supported.

-You need the following system services for a working Pootle:
+You will also need the following system services for a working Pootle:

 - Redis - all caching and managing of workers uses Redis
 - Database - MySQL or PostgreSQL (although for testing SQLite is fine)